terascope/teraslice/integration-tests/README.md

 1. Make edits to teraslice and any npm-linked modules.

-1. From the teraslice project root, `make -C integration-tests test` will run the test suite against latest stable versions.
+1. From the teraslice project root, `make integration-tests` will run the test suite against latest stable versions.

 1. Repeat as needed.